hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

 4. Click **OK** to save settings.

 5. PrivateSend is disabled by default when you open the wallet.
-It will only start after you set the number of rounds and number of Dash to mix under settings and click **Start Mixing** on the **Overview** tab of your wallet.
+It will only start after you set the number of rounds and number of Historia to mix under settings and click **Start Mixing** on the **Overview** tab of your wallet.